SharonLutz/gxeRC/README.md

 ```

 # Input
 For n subjects, the number of SNPs X inputted by the user (input: nSNP) are genereated from binomial distributions with minor allele frequency specified by the user (input: MAF).
-The outcome Y is generated from a normal distribution with mean
+The environmental factor Z is generated from a normal distribution with mean and variance inputted by the user.
+The outcome Y is generated from a normal distribution with mean as follows:

 E\[Y\] = &beta;<sub>o</sub> + &sum; &beta;<sub>X</sub> X<sub>i</sub> + &sum; &beta;<sub>I</sub>* X<sub>i</sub> * M + &beta;<sub>M</sub>* M + &beta;<sub>U</sub>* U

+    mainEffects<- X%*%betaX
+      intEffects<- (X%*%rep(betaIv,nSNP))*zz
+      yMu<- mainEffects+ intEffects
+      y<-rnorm(n,yMu,sqrt(yVar))

 # Example